 What to do before you consolidate your super

-Review your insurance cover: Assess any insurance you have through your current fund, such as life, total and permanent disability (TPD) or income protection insurance.
-Changing funds could mean losing or altering this coverage, especially if you have pre-existing conditions or are over 60.
+- Review your insurance cover: Assess any insurance you have through your current fund, such as life, total and permanent disability (TPD) or income protection insurance.
+Changing funds could mean losing or altering this coverage, especially if you have pre-existing conditions or you're over 60.

 How to consolidate your super

-Once you've made an informed decision, consolidating your super is a straightforward process:
+Once you've made an informed decision, consolidating your super is straightforward:

 Choosing a super fund to consolidate your super